Written by Russell Jones, edited by Jeff Campbell

 - Very easy to keep clean.

-- Totally hygienic (no porous surface to encourage mould or bacteria).
+- Totally hygienic (no porous surface to encourage mold or bacteria).

 - Looks top-of-the-range and stays new-looking – if properly installed.